Nosferath/allbadcards/README.md

   }
 ]
 ```
+Note: `letsplaywtf` was the name of the site before I changed it to All Bad Cards :P

 In the above example, the `mongo` URLs are the connection strings to MongoDB in each given environment.
 Same with `redisHost` for Redis.